Happy the Man: Intervening Years (1979–2000)

-Reformation (2000–present)
+Reformation (2000–2005)

-Following several aborted attempts over the previous decade, the group reformed for NEARfest 2000, following suggestions made to Whitaker by promoters of the festival that HTM would be welcome there.
+Following several aborted attempts over the previous decade, the group reformed for their first reunion performance on June 8, 2000, at The State Theatre in Falls Church, Virginia.
+This was followed shortly thereafter by an appearance at the NEARfest 2000 Festival.
 The lineup consisted of mainstays Kennell, Whitaker, and Wyatt, along with a returning Ron Riddle and new recruit David Rosenthal on keyboards.
 Riddle departed again in 2002 and was replaced by Joe Bergamini.
-The band released a new album in 2004 entitled The Muse Awakens.
-Whitaker and Wyatt have released another album, Pedal Giant Animals since, and have formed a new band, "Oblivion Sun", which left the current status of HTM unclear.
+The band released a new album in 2004 entitled "The Muse Awakens."
+Whitaker and Wyatt later released another album, "Pedal Giant Animals," and formed a new band, "Oblivion Sun," which left the status of HTM unclear.

-Frank Wyatt passed away from cancer in January 2023.
+Frank Wyatt died from cancer in January 2023.